trevorreynen/Fullstack-Foundation-Kit/README.md

 - Avoid scattered tools or one-off notes

 Everything from components, routes, models, and endpoints to feature planning and bug triage is accounted for.
 Possibly will expand the spreadsheet in the future but for now this works well.

 ---

-## 🧭 Route Overview <a name="route-overview"></a>

-A complete list of all defined routes, their layouts, file paths, auth requirements, and usage context can be found in the [📄 Pages / Routes Spreadsheet Section](https://docs.google.com/spreadsheets/d/1C8jvxsDRqb4DzvSESKs9tclEQdRJ9CYKbTXQafrjL4A/edit?gid=1493879846#gid=1493879846&range=L5).

----